Javier John Dutrey, Mayor

 A native of Chattanooga, Tennessee, Carolyn moved to Southern California in 1965 and has lived in Montclair since 1984.
 Carolyn married her husband, Ray, in 1964 and they raised their children, Jonathon and Christina, in Montclair.

 William (Bill) Ruh was elected to the City Council in November 1998.
-Bill also serves on the City's Education, Human Services, Legislative, and Gold Line committees, as well as the Community Action Committee Interview Panel.
-In addition, he is Council liaison to the Chamber of Commerce and the Community Action Committee.
+Bill also serves on several City Council committees including the Education, Human Services, Legislative/Intergovernmental, Personnel, and Tri-City Gold Line Committees, as well as the Community Activities Commission Interview Panel.
+In addition, he is the Council liaison to the Montclair Chamber of Commerce and the Community Activities Commission.
 He served as Mayor Pro Tem from 2012 through 2014.
-Bill was appointed by the City to the Oversight Board for the Successor Agency to the City of Montclair Redevelopment Agency and is Chair of the Board.
+Bill was appointed by the City to the Oversight Board for the Successor Agency to the City of Montclair Redevelopment Agency and was Chair of the Board during its existence from 2012 through 2018.

 Prior to his election to the City Council, Bill was a member of the Planning Commission for 10 years, from 1988 to 1998.
 In 1991, Bill was the youngest member to be elected to the Monte Vista Water District (MVWD) in its then 70-year history.
 He served as MVWD Board Auditor from 1996 until his resignation in November 1998.
 He currently serves as Chair of the State Water Resources Control Board, Santa Ana Region.